rosal3svictor/tanstack-table-react-sample/README.md

    - if no, you'll be moved to the next step
 7. The commit will be added to the git history
 8. You can push the prevously created commit to the remote repository

+# UNDERSTANDING THE NATURE OF THE DEVELOPMENT:

+The idea behind working with tables lies under the word _**requirements**_.
+Whenever we have to implement one, we should ask ourselves:

+- What do the table is
+  required to do at this point of the development?
+- Is it just supposed to be listing data?
+- That listing should be _automatic_ or _controlled (server-side)_?
+- Should we provide the user with CRUD actions, should we perform a global search.

+Those question samples should better help of to direct the type of table we should be creating, making the develper/user experience grow with it.

+The concept of requirements previously stated, is tangible in the code through the concept _**types**_.
+They are implementation approaches we can make usage of in order to give life of our _**requirement**_.
+We can enhance each table type with extra functionalities such as: multiple row selection, automatic/controlled pagination, expandable rows, etc (again, based on requirements) and the can be introduced incrementally.

+## Table structure

+Each table type has:

+- index.tsx: Where table layout is done.
+- useTableHelper.ts: Custom hook to manage data, columns and to provide functionalities to each table.

+The table types you'll find here cover the most general elemental scenarios for any project, the mindset explained here will serve as a guidance to come up with more custom tables required in the project you're working on.